sculpin/sculpin.io/source/documentation/content-types/custom-types.md

 ### Data Providers and Generators

-Given the above configuration, a few data providers and a generator will be made
+Given the above configuration, a few data providers and a generator will be made available:
-available:

  * **projects** (data provider):
    This is created based on the name of the type.
 It contains a sorted list of all of the sources that are discovered for the content type.
     * **next_project**:
       Each item in the **projects** collection will have a **next_project** meta data that contains either **null** or the next project in the collection.
     * **previous_project**:
       Each item in the **projects** collection will have a **previous_project** meta data that contains either **null** or the previous project in the collection.
  * **projects_tags** (data provider):
    This is a `Sculpin\Contrib\Taxonomy\ProxySourceTaxonomyDataProvider` that contains a mapping from tags to projects.
  * **projects_tag_index** (generator):
    This is a `Sculpin\Contrib\Taxonomy\ProxySourceTaxonomyIndexGenerator` that will create a page for each tag.
     * **tag**:
       Each generated tag index will have a piece of meta data named **tag** that will contain the name of the tag for which the index is being generated.
     * **tag_projects**:
       Each generated tag index will have a piece of meta data named **tag_projects** that will be the collection of all projects with this tag.
  * **project.tag_html_index_permalinks** (source property):
    Each source (in this case, each project source) will have have a map of each taxon to its indexes for each type (html, json, xml) if any are available.
 If there is an HTML page that uses the `projects_tag_index` generator, then `tag_html_index_permalinks` will be added to each project source.

 ### Sample Projects Index Page

-The following is a quick sample of a template that can be used to list all projects.
+The following is a sample of a template that can be used to list all projects.

     ---